 The U.S. government's treatment of repatriated foreign earnings stands in marked contrast to the tax practices of almost every major developed country, including Germany, Japan, the UK, France, Spain, Italy, Russia, Australia, and Canada, to name a few.

-Companies headquartered in any of these countries can repatriate foreign earnings to their home countries at a tax rate of zero to two percent.
+Companies headquartered in any of these countries can repatriate foreign earnings to their home countries at a tax rate of 0 to 2%.

 That's because those countries realize that choking off foreign capital from their economies is decidedly against their national interests.

-So, and by the way, have you have you checked out Canada's economic growth rate since 1997?
+So, and by the way, have you checked out Canada's economic growth rate since 1997?

 I mean, just a few miles to the north of us, there is an economic boom going on in what arguably is a socialist country.